Cheeseu999/CISHW3/README.md

 ### Introduction
 The purpose of this assignment is to data scrape the Wikipedia page of the SpaceX Falcon 9/Heavy Launches, and create nine small reports using that data.
 This will be done once with Beautiful Soup and once with ScrapeGraphAI in a Python extraction program.
+The code was written and ran in Anaconda's Spyder IDE.
 <br>

 ### Beautiful Soup